 As an institution that is required to comply with the ADA and Section 504, Johns Hopkins University must put forth every effort to make all its programs and activities accessible to those who want to attend.
-To the extent readily achievable, this includes physical and programmatic access/accessibility as described further in Making Events Accessible.
+This includes physical and programmatic access/accessibility.
 Accomplishing this goal requires coordination across campus, as well as the participation of those seeking an accommodation.
 However, primary responsibility for accessibility rests with the event organizer.
 The organizer will make a good faith effort to accommodate all people with disabilities.

 The university will make every effort to schedule all events open to the public in an accessible space.
 For events open only to students, faculty, and/or staff (i.e., the university community), organizers should make every effort to schedule them in accessible spaces.
 If for any reason a university community event is scheduled in a space that is not accessible and the event organizer receives a request for an accommodation from an individual with a disability, the organizer must work with the appropriate space reservation office to find an alternate location that is accessible.